calvin-brizzi/calvin-brizzi.github.io/_includes/about.md

 #### projects

-Details of my honours project (in collaboration with the Astronomy department at UCT) can be found [here](http://calvinbrizzi.com/visastro/).
+Details of my Honours project (in collaboration with the Astronomy department at UCT) can be found [here](http://calvinbrizzi.com/visastro/).

 My [github profile](https://github.com/calvin-brizzi/) has random examples of code, some highlights include: